-You can obtain more information about z/VM from the books listed in the z/VM library guide, which begins on page 67.
-The library guide includes an abstract of each book.
+You can obtain more information about z/VM from the documents listed in the Chapter 7, "z/VM Library Guide," on page 71.
+The library guide includes an abstract of each document.

-Links to Other Online Books
+Links to Other Online Documents

-If you are viewing the Adobe Portable Document Format (PDF) version of this book, it may contain links to other books.
-A link to another book is based on the name of the requested PDF file.
-The name of the PDF file for an IBM book is unique and identifies both the book and the edition.
-The book links provided in this book are for the editions (PDF names) that were current when the PDF file for this book was generated.
-However, newer editions of some books (with different PDF names) may exist.
-A link from this book to another book works only when a PDF file with the requested name resides in the same directory as this book.
+If you are viewing the Adobe® Portable Document Format (PDF) version of this document, it may contain links to other documents.
+A link to another document is based on the name of the requested PDF file.
+The name of the PDF file for an IBM document is unique and identifies the edition.
+The links provided in this document are for the editions (PDF names) that were current when the PDF file for this document was generated.
+However, newer editions of some documents (with different PDF names) may exist.
+A link from this document to another document works only when both documents reside in the same directory.